Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 This Page was created to assess the performance of lawyers and understand client value across the firm.
 This page examines lawyer productivity, utilization, revenue contribution, client satisfaction, and client segmentation, enabling leaders to recognize top-performing lawyers, strengthen client relationships, and allocate resources more effectively.

+ ❓ Business Questions & Answered

+ Questions

+- Which lawyers generate the most revenue?
+- Which departments contribute the highest revenue?
+- How effectively are lawyers utilized?
+- Which industries generate the highest revenue?
+- Are strategic clients more valuable than non-strategic clients?
+- Which lawyers achieve the highest client satisfaction?
+- Which clients contribute the most to the firm's success?

+Answers

+- Identifies top-performing lawyers and departments.
+- Measures lawyer productivity and utilization.
+- Evaluates client satisfaction across legal services.
+- Highlights the firm's most valuable industries and client segments.
+- Supports better resource allocation and client relationship management.

 Insights Include:
 - Revenue by Lawyer
 - Lawyer Utilization